brando130/CSharp_NN/README.md

 It has two major classes:

   NN - Traditional feedforward neural network.

   GA - Simple Genetic Algorithm.
 Creates an initial random population of networks and evolves them by copying and mutating a set number of elites (i.e. the networks with the lowest cost)

-The additional classes are
+The additional classes are:

   Training - Imports the training data and defines the cost functions.

   NNHelper - Static functions to help with the NN class.
 (Copy, Print)

   MathTools - A number of common neural network functions (ReLU, Sigmoid, Softmax)